Cultural Shifts for the Age of AI: Rethinking Organizational Readiness Beyond Technology

 Practice: Embed ethics reviews, diversity audits, and value-alignment checks into AI design and deployment.

-Research by Murire et al. (2024) emphasizes that AI changes not only communication and decision-making but the moral grammar of organizations.
+Research by Murire et al. (2024) emphasises that AI changes not only communication and decision-making but the moral grammar of organisations.
 The culture must therefore evolve to sustain fairness, transparency, and accountability.

 Leadership and Meaning in the Age of Machine Collaboration

-Leadership in the AI era is no longer about commanding expertise — it’s about curating meaning.
+Leadership in the AI era is no longer about commanding expertise — it is about curating meaning.

 As GPT-5 and similar systems generate strategy drafts, code, and reports, leaders must focus less on producing answers and more on asking better questions.
 They become interpreters of intelligence, connecting machine insights with human purpose.